-The two Caracals were housed in a cage in the basement and had access to a small enclosures outside via a door, they were house together and are both intact.
+The two Caracals were housed in a cage in the basement and had access to a small enclosure outside via a door, they were house together and are both intact.

-All three cats were sedated on Monday morning for a basic exam to have blood drawn to be microchips and to get vaccinated.
+All three cats were sedated on Monday morning for a basic exam to have blood drawn to be microchipped and to get vaccinated.

 They all traveled very well and were quiet except for when we had to stop to feed them or give them water and they would all hiss.

 Meet 6-year-old Cyrus (male) and Chaos (female) – oh boy, wonder if her name reflects her feisty purrsonality?
 Our keepers can’t wait to find out!

 When ODA approached Carole about taking the cats and mentioned that two of them were caracals, she caught her breath and her thoughts immediately turned to our beautiful Sassy caracal, who recently passed in March 2017, and her lifelong companion Rusty caracal, who passed last September.
 It almost seems like Sassy and Rusty are up in heaven orchestrating our rescue of this new pair of caracals and helping them find their way to Big Cat Rescue so that these beautiful caracals can live out their lives in peace here too.

 And the young serval is 2-year-old Zucari.
 He’s practically still a kitten and will be the youngest serval at the sanctuary.